trothr/ductwork/Specification.md

 # Ductwork Specification

-This document outlines the design specification of the DUCTWORK project and enumerates the essential features.
+This document outlines the design specification of the Ductwork project and enumerates the essential features.

 ## Ductwork Design